drshahizan/SECP3843/submission/AdrinaAsyiqin/question1/answerQ1.md

 3. Update INSTALLED_APPS list to include neccessary Django apps and django_pandas

 ### Step 6: Migrate database schema
-1. Run `pyhton manage.py migrate` command to create necessary models for the database
+1. Run `python manage.py migrate` command to create necessary models for the database

 2. Check if migration ran successfully and table created in both databases